-- 4.122 The oral examination of a research degree candidate shall normally be held on campus (including those candidates registered on distance mode). - 4.123 Exceptionally, approval may be given for the oral examination to be held elsewhere.
-Approval may also be given for the use of technology during the oral examination to allow an appropriate examiner to access the event remotely provided the quality and rigour of the examination can be maintained. - 4.124 At the candidate's request one supervisor may attend the oral examination in the role of an observer and will withdraw prior to the deliberations of the examiners on the outcome of the examination and their recommendation to the University. - 4.125 Where for reasons of sickness, disability or comparable valid cause the University is satisfied that a candidate would be under serious disadvantage if required to undergo an oral examination, an alternative form of examination may be approved.
-Such approval shall not be given on the grounds that a candidate's knowledge of the language in which the thesis is presented is inadequate. - 4.126 By attending the oral examination/viva, the candidate is confirming that they are 'fit to sit' the examination, and that the outcome of the examination should stand. - 4.127 If a candidate feels that their academic performance has been affected by extenuating circumstances and they are not in a position to attend the oral examination they should complete an on-line extenuating circumstances statement for PGR students prior to the start of the planned examination.
-An extenuating circumstances statement cannot be submitted after the examination.
+- 4.117 The oral examination of a research degree candidate shall normally be held on campus (including those candidates registered on distance mode). - 4.118 Exceptionally, approval may be given for the oral examination to be held elsewhere.
+Approval may also be given for the use of technology during the oral examination to allow an appropriate examiner to access the event remotely provided the quality and rigour of the examination can be maintained. - 4.119 At the candidate's request one supervisor may attend the oral examination in the role of an observer and will withdraw prior to the deliberations of the examiners on the outcome of the examination and their recommendation to the University.

-- 4.128 In any instance where the Doctoral College Board becomes aware of a failure to comply with all the University's requirements relating to assessment and examination process, it may ask its Chair to declare the examination null and void (see Regulation 4.158) and require that new examiners be proposed and that a new assessment and examination be held. - 4.129 A candidate for a research degree shall take no part in the arrangement of the examination and shall have no formal contact with the external examiner(s) between their appointment and the holding of the oral examination.
+- 4.120 Where for reasons of sickness, disability or comparable valid cause the University is satisfied that a candidate would be under serious disadvantage if required to undergo an oral examination, an alternative form of examination may be approved.
+Such approval shall not be given on the grounds that a candidate's knowledge of the language in which the thesis is presented is inadequate. - 4.121 By attending the oral examination/viva, the candidate is confirming that they are 'fit to sit' the examination, and that the outcome of the examination should stand. - 4.122 If a candidate feels that their academic performance has been affected by extenuating circumstances and they are not in a position to attend the oral examination they should complete an on-line extenuating circumstances statement for PGR students prior to the start of the planned examination.
+An extenuating circumstances statement cannot be submitted after the examination. - 4.123 The Chair of the Doctoral College Board must declare the examination null and void, appoint new examiners and arrange a new assessment and examination if the independent chair report determines that due to misconduct of examiners and/or a student, an assessment and examination process has not complied with University regulations (see Reg 4.153).
+In any such case, the joint examiners report and/or outcomes of any student appeal is taken as additional evidence to support the decision. - 4.124 A candidate for a research degree shall take no part in the arrangement of the examination and shall have no formal contact with the external examiner(s) between their appointment and the holding of the oral examination.